joemaza/Lexedit/README.md

 # Background
 Years ago I was inspired to create a Hunspell dictionary for Iloko.
 As I started creating the dictionary, maintaining it became cumbersome.
 I looked for solutions and after trying some, I decided to create my own, not only for my use but to also make it more *accesible* for others who would like to assume the role of creating a spell-check for their language.

 The version of the code is the second iteration.
-I've decided to release this version to GitHub as I recode having decided to take a different approach.
-I am glad to have used MVVM principles since much of the XAML for the user interface does not need to be redone save for a few name changes to the data bindings.
+I've decided to release this version to GitHub with the hopes of visibility and garnering interest.

 # Planned
 * Parse *.aff and *.dic files to create a lexicon